Jim Storey

-James Storey (born 30 December 1929) is an English former footballer who played as a full back in the Football League for Exeter City, Rochdale and Darlington.
+James Storey (30 December 1929 – 2025) was an English footballer who played as a full back in the Football League for Exeter City, Rochdale and Darlington.
 He was also on the books of Newcastle United and Bournemouth & Boscombe Athletic without playing League football for either, and appeared in the Cheshire League for Macclesfield Town.
+He died in 2025, at the age of 95.